 Jewelled Journeys: The Art of Opulent Travel

-Throughout history, travelling has been used as a way to display wealth, power,
+Throughout history, travelling has been used as a way to display wealth, power, status, as

-status, as well as a useful tool to control over mighty subjects.
+well as a useful tool to control over mighty subjects.

 Today, we take a journey as a matter of course, not thinking much of a distance of a

 hundred miles or more.
-In the past it was very different as an Aristocrat had to take
+In the past it was very different as an Aristocrat had to take not

-for himself and family but his household as well.
+and family but his household as well.

 In this talk, Andrew shows the many lavish and opulent accessories and modes of

-transport that were used by Monarchs and Aristocracy alike, to ease travel while on
+transport that were used by Monarchs and Aristocracy alike, to ease travel while on their

-other in the finest accommodation, jewels, silks, retinue and luggage train.
+finest accommodation, jewels, silks, retinue and luggage train.